ABOUT THE CARE FARMING NETWORK

 Care Farming is the therapeutic use of farming practices for marginalized or vulnerable groups of people.
 This model is common in the UK and Europe and goes by varying names, including Care Farming, Social Farming, and Social Care Farming.
-For a more detailed definition of Social Care Farming, check out this blog from our friends at the Southeastern Social Care Farming Collective.

 Goals of the Care Farming Network:

 Increase Awareness.
 We are introducing people in the United States to the concept of Care Farming and its therapeutic benefits.